Local · Private · Yours

 | Pricing | $149 once | ~$100+/yr | ~$109/yr | ~$95/yr | Freemium | Free (open source) | ~$20/mo |

 One other tool runs locally.
 Several use AI.
-Only Aurum does both — on your Mac, from your statements, with no account and no monthly fee.
+Only Aurum does both.
+On your Mac, from your statements, with no account and no monthly fee.

 Reflects publicly available information as of June 2026.
 Verify current details with each provider.